 Attach two buttons for eyes, and one button for the mouth.
 Use feathers, or strands of knitting wool for your dolls hair, attach to the top of the head.
 Be as creative as you wish.

-The magickal adepts who use Voodoo dolls can create ancients spells, they can bring good luck, misfortune, curse someone they dislike, or someone they feel has wronged them.
+The magical adepts who use Voodoo dolls can create ancients spells, they can bring good luck, misfortune, curse someone they dislike, or someone they feel has wronged them.
 They can make someone fall in love, make someone fall out of love, and in the most extreme, cause pain, illness and death.
-There is more involved to Voodoo doll magick than sticking pins willy nilly into a doll, there is a process involved.
+There is more involved to Voodoo doll magic than sticking pins willy nilly into a doll, there is a process involved.
 Coloured pins are use and different emotions and feelings are attached to the specific colour of the pin.
-There are seven pins used when performing Voodoo doll magick.
+There are seven pins used when performing Voodoo doll magic.

 Red – Power

 Purple – Spirituality

 (a) Once you have familiarised yourself with the energies associated with each coloured pin, you then concentrate on each pin individually.

 (b) Meditate while holding the pin you will be using and visualise the energy exuding from the pin working to manifest what you desire.

 (c) When you are absolutely clear about your intention, stick the pin firmly into the heart, or the stomach of your doll.
 This is symbolic of your heart’s desire and your gut instinct (intuition).
 To absorb and channel knowledge, stick the pin into the head of the doll.